-As of the January 16th, 2012 update, m-Power now supports m-Power Translate, an m-Power enhancement that brings language translation to web applications.
-This update allows developers to configure an unlimited number of languages to generated applications.
-Each time an application is compiled, m-Power will automatically create & translate additional presentation layers for each language that has been configured.
+The m-Power Translate feature allows developers to configure an unlimited number of languages to generated applications.
+Each time an application is compiled, m-Power will automatically create and translate additional presentation layers for each language that has been configured.
 Developers will have the opportunity to tweak the default translation tables for full customization.
 End-user integration is seamless as the user’s browser automatically detects which presentation layer should be displayed.

 - Once this code is obtained, copy it and paste it into the \m-power\proddata\languages\language-config.properties file.
 Specifically, paste the code directly after the “microsoft-appid=” text.
 If language-config.properties does not exist, copy language-config-dist.properties to language-config.properties.